Skip to content

 Starting the stack

-From the docker directory
+From the docker/ directory.

-Database + pgAdmin only
+Database + Python workspace + pgAdmin

-docker compose --profile default up -d
+docker compose --profile pgadmin up -d

-Database + pgAdmin + Jupyter
+Database + Python workspace + Jupyter

 docker compose --profile jupyter up -d